 Argo Espresso – 212 The Parade, Norwood or Victoria Square, Adelaide.
 Argo is always packed and rightly so.
 The menu is extensive so you’re most likely to spend half your time figuring out what you want to eat so you’re sure to find a reason to return.
 Wraps, smoothies, juices, salads, sangas, burgers, classic breakfast plates and there’s even a vegan and gluten free breakfast loaf.
 If winning is being able to order a meal and not ask for mods then everyone’s a winner.

-Bambi’s Kitchen – 31 East Tce, Adelaide.
+Bambi & Co – 31 East Tce, Adelaide.
 Formerly known as Horner and Pratt, this little modest café is a real inner city treat, but blink and you might miss it.
 Their small menu changes regularly with vegan options always available and fresh salads to add to every meal, at a great price.
-The also make a mean coffee, or try our favourite Green Juice.
+The also make a mean coffee or try our favourite Green Juice.

 Brighton Jetty Bakery – 83 Jetty Rd, Brighton.
 Just an everyday bakery that’s working to cater for all their diverse customers.
 They have around 30 different vegan products, including our guilty pleasure, chocolate doughnuts.
 Yum!

 Café Chennai – 276 Main North Rd, Prospect.
 Bringing you a large range of vegetarian and vegan dishes in an authentic South Indian style.

 Cafe Komodo – 118 Prospect Rd, Prospect.
 They claim to be “Prospect’s best kept secret.”
 Well Glam readers, consider the secret exposed!
 They have vegan and non-vegan options.
 Hidden down an alleyway, they host open mic nights and are a great brekky location.